 What we don’t: Technical look and sizing runs small.

 Janji is a running brand first and foremost, but they have a few offerings that cross over well for daily use and travel.
-Our current favorite is their Transit Tech Pant, which combines an impressively low weight (6 oz.) with great all-day comfort and breathability.
+Our current favorite is their Transit Tech Pant, which combines an impressively low weight (6 oz. for a small) with great all-day comfort and breathability.
 The namesake Transit Tech fabric is also impressively resistant to wind—many users cite them as great cold-weather running pants due to their ability to fend off chilling gusts.
 Janji was intentional about storage, too: You get two deep hand pockets (one of which has a handy key loop), as well as an additional side zippered pocket for securely storing a phone, wallet, or travel documents.
 Finally, while subtle, we really like the cuff design, which lacks the bunched-up look and feel of many other joggers here but still provides a secure fit around the ankle.

 The Janji Transit Tech Pant is a nice option for travel, bike commutes, and running, but it has a noticeably more technical look and feel than many other designs here.
-In other words, women looking for a dual travel/work pant should steer clear.
+In other words, those looking for a dual travel/work pant should steer clear.
 In our opinion, a pant like the OR Ferrosi Transit above makes more sense for most: Not only can it pull double duty for hiking, but it can also be dressed up with a pair of nice shoes for wearing to the office on occasion.
 The Transit Tech’s sizing also runs on the smaller end, although Janji did include an internal drawstring for dialing in fit at the waist should you opt to size up.
 In the end, the Janji’s relative lack of versatility keeps it from a higher spot on the list, but runners who travel frequently—or travelers who plan to maintain their running routine while away—might find it to be the perfect middle ground.

 See the Janji Transit Tech